Prepare for a new professional career in medical billing.

-Medical billing professionals take patient information and data and use it to submit insurance claims for insurance reimbursement and then bill the patient and collect payment for the services provided.
+Learn everything involved in taking patient information and data and using it to submit insurance claims for insurance reimbursement and then billing the patient and collecting payment for the services provided.

 Though specific responsibilities vary from location to location, medical billers typically see a claim all the way through payment, managing claim denials and handling all appeals if necessary.

 This incredibly important work is needed in every healthcare facility.

 Medical billers can be found in a variety of healthcare facilities, including hospitals, clinics, doctors’ offices, skilled nursing facilities, and home health